-Intellectual Property, Copyright, and Trademark Lawyers in Sarasota
+Intellectual Property: Copyright and Trademark Lawyers in Sarasota

-What Is Copyright And Trademark Law?
+What Is Intellectual Property Law?

-- Licensing– Licensing is a partnership between an intellectual property owner and the licencee.
+- Licensing– Licensing is a partnership between an intellectual property owner and the licensee.
 It usually gives the licensee the right to use the intellectual property for a period of time in return for a payment or fee.

 What should I do if someone violates my Copyright or Trademark?

-Intellectual Property attorney, Alisha Buckman focuses her law practice on Copyright and Trademark Law for creative artists.
 Whether you are trying to register a copyright/trademark to protect your work, or trying to stop someone from infringing on a copyright/trademark you already have registered, Alisha Buckman can help.